Ghenntoggy1/articles/article-image_segmentation_in_radiology/README.md

 - `src/main.py`: This file contains the example provided for the article (Dataset Preprocessing Step).
 It takes raw input radiologic images and applies preprocessing steps - RGB-LAB Conversion, CLA Histogram Equalization, Gaussian Filtering, Resize, trasnforming them into clean input data for the ML/DL algorithms.

 - `src/data/`: This folder contains the images used to demonstrate the input dataset in a Brain Tumor Segmentation Problem. `mask/` folder contains ground-truth binary mask.

-## Author
-This article was written by Gusev Roman in LaTeX.